 An SEO agency might excel at fast, on-the-spot results or provide ongoing website maintenance, but it will typically cost thousands of dollars a month.

 When you move your SEO efforts in-house, you get the most value for your investment.
 Everyone on the team is dedicating his or her time and resources to the overall business.
-Moreover, it’s easier for them to collaborate with your content and pay-per-click (PPC) teams, maximizing the value of your SEO efforts and investments.
+Moreover, it’s easier for them to collaborate with your content, social media and pay-per-click (PPC) teams, maximizing the value of your SEO efforts and investments.

 Hire People You Trust

-SEO agencies are a mixed bag.
-They have a reputation for using dishonest business practices and some may even employ SEO that’s ineffective, at best, and illegal, at worst.
+SEO agencies can be a mixed bag.
+It’s possible they may use dishonest business practices and some may even employ SEO that’s ineffective, at best, and black hat, at worst.
 Horror stories of offshore SEO efforts are all too common, with agencies providing low-quality links that can be counterproductive to your overall strategy.

 Hiring in-house SEO gives you full control over the people who work for you.
 You can hand-pick SEO professionals with verifiable skills and qualifications.

 Here are a few skill sets that your SEO team is going to need for them to get the job done.

 It’s an SEO expert’s role to instruct web developers on how to make websites better.
 Every SEO professional should be familiar with front-end web development languages, like HTML and CSS.
 They don’t have to be web developers themselves, but they need to know enough to look at a website’s source code so they can identify problems and solutions.
 Ideally, you should have at least one SEO professional with a formalized background in web development.